adamborowski/explorejs/README.md

 Questions?
 ----------
-Contact me on twitter https://twitter.com/fl_borovsky or fl.borovsky(at)gmail
+Contact me on twitter https://twitter.com/fl_borovsky or fl.borovsky(at)gmail or raise an issue.